 As Co-Founder and Chief Strategist, Advanced Technology, Joe Link works to keep CSCI at the forefront of critical U.S. Department of Defense advanced technology initiatives.
 He takes the initial project lead on new significant efforts, guiding team focus on critical, complex technical, and management issues and keeping the company strategy centered on performance and delivery.

 Core to that strategy is creating new initiatives derived from past successes and unique CSCI-developed software and technical infrastructure.
-Mr. Link’s business strategy enables the company’s architectural, analytical, programming and engineering experts to focus on providing well-researched, honest and direct advice and assistance, free from business pressures.
+Mr. Link’s business strategy enables the company’s architectural, analytical, programming and engineering experts to focus on providing well-researched, honest, and direct advice and assistance, free from business pressures.
 By taking input, observing how people work and utilizing learned best practices, Mr. Link has guided CSCI’s growth through investing continuously in internal corporate research and development.
 Thanks to his efforts, CSCI is its own research and development laboratory—building tools and products needed to improve the performance and abilities of CSCI first.
-Once proven in-house, these tools and advanced technologies are then deployed for clients.
+Once proven in-house, these tools and advanced technologies are then offered to clients.

-Prior to CSCI, Mr. Link served for 20 years with the U.S. Navy in various aviation assignments, culminating with identifying needs, initiating planning and leading the first major all-source carrier air wing study for the Chief of Naval Operations.
+Before CSCI, Mr. Link served for 20 years with the U.S. Navy in various aviation assignments, culminating with identifying needs, initiating planning and leading the first major all-source carrier air wing study for the Chief of Naval Operations.